First Moscow State Medical University

-I.M.
-Sechenov First Moscow State Medical University, also known as Sechenov University, is the Russian National Medical Center.
+The I.M.
+Sechenov First Moscow State Medical University, also known as Sechenov University, is a public medical university in Moscow, Russia.
 The predecessor of the university was the Medical School of Moscow State University, which was founded in 1758 and was the first medical school in Russia.
 The university's medical ranking has long been ranked first in Russia and Eastern Europe.

 Moscow State Medical University was founded hundreds of years ago and has been called the "First Medical Center" by Russians.
 It is a leading medical center in Russia and even in the world， most of the Russian medical scientists graduated from the First Moscow State Medical University (Sechenov University).
 I.M.
 Sechenov First Moscow State Medical University cooperates with world-class universities such as Johns Hopkins University, Duke University, University of Texas MD Anderson Cancer Center, University of Cambridge, Technical University of Munich, Hannover Medical School, Charité – Berlin University Medicine, Medical University of Vienna, University of Gothenburg, Erasmus University, and Peking Union Medical College.